post-banner-img

 Change header level Cmd/Ctrl + 1/2/3... # / ## / ###

-To see a full list of shortcuts, you can select Cmd/Ctrl + Space while editing a page and a dialog will appear and display all of your options.
+To see a full list of shortcuts, you can select Cmd + / on MacOS or Ctrl + / on PC while editing a page and a dialog will appear and display all of your options.

-You'll notice the arrows pointing out - those allow you to span full screen for either the entire page (top) or the specific section (bottom).
+You'll notice the arrows pointing out.
+These allow you to span full screen for either the entire page (top) or the specific section (bottom).
 The same options to edit layouts are available but you can see them in-line instead, which makes for easier navigation while working them into your pages.

 Panels